 How do I find the best child care or early learning program for my child?

-To search for child care facilities in your area, go to Child Care Finder, or for a family day care service (provided at carers’ homes), go to Family Day Care Australia.
+To search for child care facilities in your area, go to StartingBlocks.gov.au and use their Find Child Care tool, or for a family day care service (provided at carers’ homes), go to Family Day Care Australia.

 It’s a good idea to check whether the facility is approved for the Child Care Subsidy, which is Government assistance to help with the cost of child care.
 Look for a National Quality Standard (NQS) rating when choosing a facility for your child.